Isaac Hyatali

 Sir Isaac Emanuel Hyatali was the Chief Justice of the Republic of Trinidad and Tobago from 1972 until 1983.
-He was knighted by Queen Elizabeth II in 1973.
+He was knighted as a Knight Bachelor by Queen Elizabeth II in 1973.
 He died of diverticular disease on 2 December 2000.

 Education

 After attending Naparima College, he was admitted to practice law at the Court of Gray’s Inn in London in 1947.